mpkrass7/m_pkfire/content/post/2025-09-12-conformal-inference/index.md

 ```

-Once again, we can put everything together.
+As before, we put everything together.
 First we'll create our conformal inference model.
 Then, we'll log it and register it with MLFlow.
 Finally we'll create a serving endpoint.

 ```python